will98nicholson/Custom-Workforce-Manager/README.md

           *add tasks/make notes
           *fill out invoice + mark as complete/{send admin notication}

+- auth util: declare logged in user sessionid/user is + type (admin or employee)
+- import to evey page
+- implement turnary operator / if else to the dashboard -mini components for emp dash vs employee dash

 CURRENT ASSIGNMENTS:
 - Will:
   *Password Auth - using passport npm package